datasci4health/projects2023/Group6/README.md

 In addition to the mentioned findings, it is possible to locate lymphocytes, which are immune system cells and have slightly larger nuclei than the cells present in the breast.
 Mitoses, the events in which a cell multiplies through cell division, are also present.
 In these cases, cells have a denser nucleus and, in some instances, an elongated shape (Anatpat, 2023).

+Based on this information and multiple analyses regarding the statistics of this database on Kaggle (Merii, 2020; Mooney, 2018; Fink, 2021; Omar, 2021 and Sammari, 2021) , we could plot and get some insights about the data.

+First, we have a plot presenting the number of patches per patient, second, we have a plot that highlights the percentage of an image that is composed of cancer cells, then, we can see how many patches there are on the dataset per class, where 0 represents “no cancer” and 1 the class “cancer”.

 ![Exploratory Analysis of the Patches](./assets/Patches.png)